Middle Wallop Airfield - History

 |

-A second squadron of Typhoons also arrived in March with 247 (China - British) and another RCAF unit, No 456 flying De Havilland Mosquito IIs.
-Most of the squadrons departed within the month with the exception of 456, who stayed on until August 1943.
+A second squadron of Typhoons also arrived in March with No. 247 (China - British) and another RCAF unit, No. 456 flying De Havilland Mosquito IIs.
+Most of the squadrons departed within the month except for No. 456, who stayed on until August 1943.

-Half way through the year in June more Mustang Is flew into Middle Wallop with 169 Squadron.
-The Mustangs were engaged in shipping reconnaissance, ground and airfield attacks in France.
-No 169 Squadron disbanded at Middle Wallop in September to reform at Ayr at a later date.
-The last squadron to arrive was 151 who flew in from RAF Colerne with Mosquito XII night fighters, they stayed until November when they returned to Colerne.
+Halfway through the year, in June, more Mustang Is flew into Middle Wallop with No. 169 Squadron.
+The unit was engaged in shipping reconnaissance, ground and airfield attacks in France and disbanded in September to reform at Ayr later with Mosquitos.
+The last squadron to arrive was 151, who flew in from RAF Colerne with Mosquito XII night fighters, before returning there in November.

 A Period of Change

-Between 1940 and 1943 Middle Wallop had been in the forefront of the day and night defence of Southern England and also for taking the air war back to the Continent.
-Things were changing though and it was to close as an RAF station.
-In December 1943 the airfield became part of United States Army Air Force.
-IX Fighter Command moved into Middle Wallop as its headquarters to control all Ninth Air Force fighter and tactical reconnaissance groups, through its IX and XIX Tactical Air Commands.
-These were tasked with the primary support of the US First and Third Armies in the land battles that were to come in the invasion of Europe.
+Between 1940 and 1943, Middle Wallop had been at the forefront of day and night defence of Southern England and also for taking the air war back to the Continent.
+Things were changing, though, and it closed as an RAF station.
+In December 1943, the airfield became part of the United States Army Air Force.
+IX Fighter Command moved into Middle Wallop as its headquarters to control all Ninth Air Force fighter and tactical reconnaissance groups through its IX and XIX Tactical Air Commands.
+These units were tasked with supporting the US First and Third Armies in the land battles that were to come in the invasion of Europe.

 A Period of Change

-Between 1940 and 1943 Middle Wallop had been in the forefront of the day and night defence of Southern England and also for taking the air war back to the Continent.
-Things were changing though and it was to close as an RAF station.
-In December 1943 the airfield became part of United States Army Air Force.
-IX Fighter Command moved into Middle Wallop as its headquarters to control all Ninth Air Force fighter and tactical reconnaissance groups, through its IX and XIX Tactical Air Commands.
-These were tasked with the primary support of the US First and Third Armies in the land battles that were to come in the invasion of Europe.
+Between 1940 and 1943, Middle Wallop had been at the forefront of day and night defence of Southern England and also for taking the air war back to the Continent.
+Things were changing, though, and it closed as an RAF station.
+In December 1943, the airfield became part of the United States Army Air Force.
+IX Fighter Command moved into Middle Wallop as its headquarters to control all Ninth Air Force fighter and tactical reconnaissance groups through its IX and XIX Tactical Air Commands.
+These units were tasked with supporting the US First and Third Armies in the land battles that were to come in the invasion of Europe.

 |

 The Mustangs were modified to carry an oblique-facing camera behind the cockpit aft of the cockpit.
 One of the first tasks for the aircraft was to photograph the beaches and coastline for the upcoming planned invasion.
 In order not to raise German suspicions, the Mustangs flew offshore at a distance of 2,000 yards, at a height of 3,500ft and photographed a 160 mile stretch of coastline and beaches.
-In all 83 sorties were flown and there were no losses despite intense light flak.
-For undertaking this mission the 67th TRG was awarded the Distinguished Unit Citation, the first for the Ninth Air Force based in the UK.
+In all, 83 sorties were flown, and there were no losses despite intense light flak.
+The 67th TRG was awarded the Distinguished Unit Citation for undertaking this mission, the first for the Ninth Air Force based in the UK.

-In May an exchange took place between the 15th TRS and the 30th Photo Squadron.
-Based at Chalgrove the 30th flew its Lockheed F-5 Lightnings to Middle Wallop with the 15th moving in return late in June.
-The Lightnings gave the 67th high altitude capability.
+In May, an exchange took place between the 15th TRS and the 30th Photo Squadron.
+Based at Chalgrove, the 30th flew its Lockheed F-5 Lightnings to Middle Wallop, with the 15th moving in return late in June.
+The Lightning gave the 67th high altitude capability.

-In May an exchange took place between the 15th TRS and the 30th Photo Squadron.
-Based at Chalgrove the 30th flew its Lockheed F-5 Lightnings to Middle Wallop with the 15th moving in return late in June.
-The Lightnings gave the 67th high altitude capability.
+In May, an exchange took place between the 15th TRS and the 30th Photo Squadron.
+Based at Chalgrove, the 30th flew its Lockheed F-5 Lightnings to Middle Wallop, with the 15th moving in return late in June.
+The Lightning gave the 67th high altitude capability.

 The RAF Returns

-The Third Reich had been under heavy attack by RAF and USAAF bombers both night and day during 1943 and 1944.
-Coupled with the invasion Hitler needed to find a way to hit back at the Allies.
-The Luftwaffe was a shadow of its former self and was not able to launch large scale attacks against Britain.
-The Reich had been developing what were to be known as Vengeance weapons, first there was the V1 flying bomb and then the V2 ballistic missile.
+The Third Reich had been under heavy attack by RAF and USAAF bombers by night and day during 1943 and 1944.
+Coupled with the invasion, Hitler needed to find a way to hit back at the Allies.
+The Luftwaffe was a shadow of its former self and could not launch large-scale attacks against Britain.
+The Reich had been developing what was to be known as Vengeance weapons.
+First, there was the V1 flying bomb and then the V2 ballistic missile.

-Against the V2 there was no defence as it could not be seen or heard until it had landed and exploded.
-The V1 however was a pulse jet powered unmanned aircraft which could be both seen and heard.
+Against the V2, there was no defence as it could not be seen or heard until it had landed and exploded.
+The V1, however, was a pulse jet-powered unmanned aircraft which could be both seen and heard.
 The first V1s were launched against London early on 13 June 1944 and caused much concern to the civilian population.
-It was clearly evident that steps would need to be taken to counteract the menace of the flying bomb.
-It fell to the RAF and anti-aircraft batteries to put up an effective defence against the V1s.
-A number of airfields in the South were tasked with 'anti-diver' operations, Middle Wallop being one of them.
+It was evident that steps would need to be taken to counteract the menace of the flying bomb.
+It fell to the RAF and anti-aircraft batteries to put up an effective defence against the weapon.
+A number of airfields in the South were tasked with 'anti-diver' operations.
+Middle Wallop became one of them.

-The Third Reich had been under heavy attack by RAF and USAAF bombers both night and day during 1943 and 1944.
-Coupled with the invasion Hitler needed to find a way to hit back at the Allies.
-The Luftwaffe was a shadow of its former self and was not able to launch large scale attacks against Britain.
-The Reich had been developing what were to be known as Vengeance weapons, first there was the V1 flying bomb and then the V2 ballistic missile.
+The Third Reich had been under heavy attack by RAF and USAAF bombers by night and day during 1943 and 1944.
+Coupled with the invasion, Hitler needed to find a way to hit back at the Allies.
+The Luftwaffe was a shadow of its former self and could not launch large-scale attacks against Britain.
+The Reich had been developing what was to be known as Vengeance weapons.
+First, there was the V1 flying bomb and then the V2 ballistic missile.

-Against the V2 there was no defence as it could not be seen or heard until it had landed and exploded.
-The V1 however was a pulse jet powered unmanned aircraft which could be both seen and heard.
+Against the V2, there was no defence as it could not be seen or heard until it had landed and exploded.
+The V1, however, was a pulse jet-powered unmanned aircraft which could be both seen and heard.
 The first V1s were launched against London early on 13 June 1944 and caused much concern to the civilian population.
-It was clearly evident that steps would need to be taken to counteract the menace of the flying bomb.
-It fell to the RAF and anti-aircraft batteries to put up an effective defence against the V1s.
-A number of airfields in the South were tasked with 'anti-diver' operations, Middle Wallop being one of them.
+It was evident that steps would need to be taken to counteract the menace of the flying bomb.
+It fell to the RAF and anti-aircraft batteries to put up an effective defence against the weapon.
+A number of airfields in the South were tasked with 'anti-diver' operations.
+Middle Wallop became one of them.

-On 30 July 1944, 125 (Newfoundland) Squadron flew into Middle Wallop for anti diver operations.
-Flying Mosquito XVII aircraft a detachment was sent to Bradwell Bay in Essex to take on the V1.
-Around the same time another squadron of Mosquito IIs arrived at the airfield in the form of 418 (City Of Edmonton).
-They stayed for a month taking on V1s until heading off to Hunsdon.
-Eventually the Allies overran the V1s launch sites and firing decreased.
-No 125 Squadron left Middle Wallop on 18 October which left two detachments of anti-aircraft co-operation squadrons at the airfield.
+On 30 July 1944, No. 125 (Newfoundland) Squadron flew into Middle Wallop for anti diver operations.
+Flying Mosquito XVII aircraft, a detachment was sent to Bradwell Bay in Essex to take on the V1.
+Around the same time, No. 418 (City Of Edmonton) Squadron, also equipped with Mosquito IIs, arrived at the airfield.
+They stayed for a month, taking on V1s until heading off to Hunsdon.
+Eventually, the Allies overran the V1s launch sites and firing decreased.
+As a result, No. 125 Squadron left Middle Wallop on 18 October, leaving two detachments of anti-aircraft co-operation units in residence.

 |

-Later in October Hurricanes returned to Middle Wallop when a detachment from 587 Squadron arrived from Weston Zoyland.
+Later in October, Hurricanes returned to Middle Wallop when a detachment from No. 587 Squadron arrived from Weston Zoyland.
 Their task was to undertake anti-aircraft flights in co-operation with surrounding gun batteries.
-Also at the airfield at this time was 3501 Central Servicing Unit who had arrived from RAF Cranwell.
-Operations in Europe were at full stretch as the Germans were pushed back and air power played a major part in this.
-A large number of aircraft required maintenance and repair and so it fell to 3501 to undertake this element of work.
-Aircraft mainly from the 2nd Tactical Air Force, which included Spitfires, Typhoons, Tempests, Mosquitos and Mustangs were flown to Middle Wallop for work to be carried out.
-This continued until February 1945 when with the war in Europe near to an end, Middle Wallop was transferred to the Navy and became known as HMS Flycatcher.
+Also at the airfield at this time was No. 3501 Central Servicing Unit, who had arrived from RAF Cranwell.
+Operations in Europe were at full stretch as the Germans were pushed back, and air power played a significant part.
+Many aircraft required maintenance and repair, so it fell to No. 3501 to undertake this element of work.
+These machines were mainly from the 2nd Tactical Air Force, which included Spitfires, Typhoons, Tempests, Mosquitos and Mustangs were flown to Middle Wallop for work to be carried out.
+This continued until February 1945, but with the war in Europe near to an end, Middle Wallop was transferred to the Navy and became HMS Flycatcher.

 In The Navy

-As HMS Flycatcher Middle Wallop was used for administration and assembly of Mobile Naval Air Operations Bases (MONABS).
-Their purpose was to move onto any existing airfield and provide maintenance and training facilities for aircraft that had flown off of aircraft carriers.
-The airfield was the Headquarters for MONABS and saw very little flying during their period of occupation.
+As HMS Flycatcher, Middle Wallop was used to administer and assemble Mobile Naval Air Operations Bases (MONABS).
+Their purpose was to move on to any existing airfield and provide maintenance and training facilities for aircraft that had flown off aircraft carriers.
+The site was the Headquarters for MONABS and saw very little flying during their period of occupation.
 There was also a reserve aircraft storage facility for use by Worthy Down.
-Mosquito B XXVs destined for the Navy were taken on charge here and 700 Squadron performed Maintenance Test Pilot training until moving to Yeovilton in April 1946, after which Flycatcher was returned to Fighter Command.
+Mosquito B XXVs destined for the Navy were taken on charge here, and No. 700 Squadron performed Maintenance Test Pilot training until moving to Yeovilton in April 1946, after which Flycatcher was returned to Fighter Command.

 The RAF Returns (again)

-Also deploying to the site was 80 Squadron who flew their Hawker Tempests in during May 1947 for a brief period.
-They participated in a demonstration at Westdown Ranges for the School of Land/Air Warfare, before returning to their home base at Wunstorf in Germany.
+Also deploying to the site was No. 80 Squadron who flew their Hawker Tempests in during May 1947 for a brief period.
+They participated in a demonstration at Westdown Ranges for the School of Land/Air Warfare before returning to their home base at Wunstorf in Germany.

-Also deploying to the site was 80 Squadron who flew their Hawker Tempests in during May 1947 for a brief period.
-They participated in a demonstration at Westdown Ranges for the School of Land/Air Warfare, before returning to their home base at Wunstorf in Germany.
+Also deploying to the site was No. 80 Squadron who flew their Hawker Tempests in during May 1947 for a brief period.
+They participated in a demonstration at Westdown Ranges for the School of Land/Air Warfare before returning to their home base at Wunstorf in Germany.

-In January 1948 Middle Wallop was still an RAF station but it also became home to the Air Observation Post training organisation.
-The unit was originally known as 227 OCU but was renamed the AOP School in May 1950.
+In January 1948, Middle Wallop was still an RAF station, but it also became home to the Air Observation Post training organisation.
+The unit was initially known as No. 227 OCU but was renamed the AOP School in May 1950.
 The flying element became known as the Light Aircraft School.

 Fighter Controller training also came to Middle Wallop with the Fighter Command Control and Reporting School moving in during January 1948.